modelica/fmi-ls-bus/headers/tests/README.md

 Depending on how the files were structured when the code was initially written, the paths to e.g. header files might not be correct anymore.

 ### Add Module as Option in Debug Workflow
 The debug workflow ([run-header-tests-Debug]) provides the possibility to choose a subset of available modules to run tests for.
 In file [run-header-tests-Debug.yml][header-tests-debug-file], the module name needs to be added.
+It is important that the name is added **without blankspaces** in order for the workflow to run succesfully (**Correct**: line 9 - 'default: can;lin' **Wrong**: line 9 - 'default: can; lin).
+Also make sure that the module names are written in lowercase.